markvoortmanppu/appliedcomputerscience/pages/jail-setup.md

 # Jail Setup

-## Obtaining an Jail
+## Obtaining a Jail Account

 Your environment is usually created when you take a class that requires work on the server.
 This is a type of remote connection but normally only uses a command line text interface.
 Ask the instructor to set up an account for you.
 Your environment is identified with your Point Park username.

 ## Connecting to Your Jail

-Tip: Connecting to your environment is very similar to setting up a remote desktop connection, but then without the graphical user interface.
+**Tip: Connecting to your environment is very similar to setting up a remote desktop connection, but then without the graphical user interface.**
 Because your environment runs remotely you need software to connect (through the SSH protocol).
 On Windows one of the best programs is PuTTY.
 On Mac OS X one could use the ssh program from the Terminal (go to the Launchpad and type Terminal).
 When running PuTTY you have to set the server you are connecting to, so simply enter as Host Name

 ```username@username.it.pointpark.edu```